Squiff/minesweeper/README.md

 # Minesweeper

-An implementation of minsweeper written in vanilla JS with no javascript dependancies
+An implementation of Minesweeper written in vanilla JS with no javascript dependancies

 ![Game in Progress](/github/game-in-progress.png?raw=true)